Created by: CK-12/Adapted by Christine Miller

 Law of Segregation

 Mendel did the same experiment for all seven characteristics.
 In each case, one value of the characteristic disappeared in the F1 plants, later showing up again in the F2 plants.
 In each case, 75 per cent of F2 plants had one value of the characteristic, while 25 per cent had the other value.
 Based on these observations, Mendel formulated his first law of inheritance.
-This law is called the .
+This law is called the law of segregation.
 It states that there are two factors controlling a given characteristic, one of which dominates the other, and these factors separate and go to different gametes when a parent reproduces.

 Mendel’s Second Set of Experiments